WHY DO THE CITY IMPACT SCHOOL OF MINISTRY?

 HOW MUCH DO I NEED TO RAISE/PAY FOR THE PROGRAM AND HOUSING?

-The nine month program is $5,400 total.
-The summer program is $1,500.
-This goes to provide housing, food, and other program costs.
+For all applications received after June 1, 2017 the nine month program is $6,750.
+The three month program is $2,250.
+This goes to provide housing, food and other program costs excluding curriculum and extracurricular actives.

 WHEN DO I NEED TO HAVE THE MONEY PAID?